Rakhisharma/marksanalyzing/README.md

 About Project:
-I with the help of my professor and my partener (https://github.com/ravsa) developed this web application Marks Analyzing system.
+I with the help of my professor and my partner (https://github.com/ravsa) developed this web application Marks Analyzing system.
 This is an Undergraduate College project, which analyze the marks of student and help them to find their area of interest.

 For further queries do not hesitate to contact me.